All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 ECE 212CN.
 Nanophotonics (4)

 Photonic properties of artificially engineered inhomogeneous nanoscale composite materials incorporating dielectrics, semiconductors, and/or metals.
 Near-field localization effects and applications.
 Device and component applications.
 Students may not receive credit for both ECE 212CN and 212B.
 Prerequisites: ECE 212BN; graduate standing.

 Antennas, waves, polarization.
 Friis transmission and Radar equations, dipoles, loops, slots, ground planes, traveling wave antennas, array theory, phased arrays, impedance, frequency independent antennas, microstrip antennas, cell phone antennas, system level implications such as MIMO, multi-beam and phased array systems.
-(Recommended prerequisites: ECE107 or an equivalent undergraduate course in electromagnetics.)
+Recommended preparation: ECE 107 or an equivalent undergraduate course in electromagnetics.
 Prerequisites: graduate standing.